josejavierlop/buldertrack/README.md

 # BuilderTrack

-BuilderTrack is a modern web application designed to streamline construction project management.
+BuilderTrack is a modern web application designed to help climbers track their progress in a climbing gym.
 This application was entirely developed using AI assistance through Cursor IDE, showcasing the power of AI in software development.

 ## Technology Stack